 We have developed other critical functions to ensure proper gene delivery.
 One component condenses the DNA of the gene and protects it from degradation.
 Another component provides stability in the circulation and assists in movement from blood vessels to the muscle.
 A third component provides a linking role that helps to deliver the DNA to the nucleus of the muscle cells.

-THE MYOSANA THERAPEUTICS TEAM
+MYOSANA THERAPEUTICS LEADERSHIP TEAM

 NICK WHITEHEAD, Ph.D.